 Blue blinks, thinking of some of the damage he and the group did to gym grounds and fields outside the city during their scenarios.
-“Are you speaking figuratively, or…?”
+“You mean that literally, or…?”

 “Both.
 I don’t suspect you would like my Gym culture.
 Perhaps you’d have suggestions, and I’m happy to entertain them… in private.
 Well as Surge handled the situation, I have no intention of letting you posture on stage and call me out in public.”

 That bothers him, because he can’t allow himself to think that way, even for people he likes and respects.
 Even if she has everything figured out, he has to assume there’s something she might be doing that can be improved, or else he’s just another challenger or member, and not her future Champion.
 “I mean, I wouldn’t do it without talking to you about it first.
-I’m not out to embarrass anyone, I just want to make Kanto as strong as I can.”
+I’m not out to embarrass anyone, I tried to talk to Surge before our match but he was too busy.
+I just want to make Kanto as strong as I can.”

 “I admire that.
 Truly.
 And I wish you well.”
-Her gaze moves to his, and she smiles.
+Her gaze moves to his, and her smile barely softens the steel in her eyes.
 “But not here.
 This is my garden.
 I cultivated it to meet my values, to be the thing in the world I devote my life to protecting.
 Look around you.
 Do you think there’s a single bush here that I haven’t taken time to ensure the quality of?”

 That sounds like a huge waste of time to Blue, but he knows better than to say that; no one values honesty that much.
 Well, except maybe Gramps, but Erika’s not him.
 “Well, with all due respect as well, Leader, I’ll have to decline.
 It’s a generous offer, but I came to your garden with others, and even if I get my badge I would stay for their sake.”